 - Game Day Appetizer – When you need a quick and easy appetizer for game day or taco Tuesday, this will be your go-to queso recipe, ready in minutes.

 - Half & Half – Is what helps make this super creamy!
+You may also use heavy cream.

-- Herbs & Heat – With real cilantro, green chilies and chopped jalapeños, this makes this the freshest creamy queso in town.
+- Herbs & Heat – With real cilantro, green chilies, and chopped jalapeños, this makes this the freshest creamy queso in town.

-- Garnish | Try fresh jalapeños, chopped cilantro and diced tomatoes, red onions, even some diced green onions.
+- Garnish: Try fresh jalapeños, chopped cilantro and diced tomatoes, red onions, even some diced green onions.

-How to Make the Best Easy Queso Recipe
+How to Make Homemade Queso

 Once it starts simmering, but not boiling (it will crawl up sides of pan slightly when ready), reduce heat to low.

-Add American cheese into the cream, in small batches, whisking until smooth before adding more cheese.
+Add American cheese into the cream, sprinkle in small batches, whisking until smooth before adding more cheese.
 It melts quickly, so keep adding a little at a time.

 Once the white American cheese has been incorporated, start whisking mozzarella and cheddar cheese into the queso, a little bit at a time.
 Whisk until melted and smooth.